 Under the terms of the agreement, since 2009, all agreed upon EYLEA development expenses incurred by both companies under a global development plan, and certain commercialization and other expenses, are shared equally, and profits or losses on sales of EYLEA outside the United States are also shared.
-In connection with our collaboration with Bayer HealthCare, we recognized \$220.3 million, \$70.1 million, and \$43.1 million of collaboration revenue in 2013, 2012, and 2011, respectively.
-We also funded \$15.3 million, \$21.9 million, and \$47.8 million of Bayer HealthCare's EYLEA development expenses in 2013, 2012, and 2011, respectively.
-At December 31, 2013 and 2012, \$63.2 million and \$2.8 million, respectively, were receivable from Bayer HealthCare in connection with the companies' EYLEA collaboration outside the United States.
-In addition, the \$75.0 million up-front payment and the \$20.0 million milestone payment received in 2007 from Bayer HealthCare were recorded to deferred revenue.
-In 2013, 2012, and 2011, we recognized \$7.9 million, \$7.9 million, and \$9.4 million, respectively, of revenue related to these payments.
+Refer to "Results of Operations" above for Bayer HealthCare collaboration revenue recognized in connection with our EYLEA collaboration.
+We also funded \$18.6 million, \$15.3 million, and \$21.9 million of Bayer HealthCare's EYLEA development expenses in 2014, 2013, and 2012, respectively.
+As of December 31, 2014, \$155.8 million was receivable from Bayer HealthCare in connection with the companies' EYLEA collaboration.